Home heating systems

 Article 1 of 8

 Wondering what the best heating system is for your home?
-From gas to solar panels, we give you an overview of the various heating systems available - including who they're right for.
+From gas to solar panels, we give you an overview of the various heating systems available - including the types of home they're right for.

 How you heat your home is extremely important.
-Not only will the best heating system keep you cosy in winter, it will also help to keep your energy bills as low as possible.
+Not only will the best heating system keep you cosy in winter, it will also help ensure your energy bills stay as low as possible.

-Using less energy is the easiest way to cut your bills - see our guide to using less electricity.
+Using less energy is the easiest way to cut your bills - see our 10 tips to save money on gas and electricity.

 If your house is connected to the national gas grid, a gas-fired central heating system is usually the cheapest option for heating your home.

 You can save money on long-term running costs by choosing a reliable, efficient boiler when your existing model packs up.
-To find out which boilers come from Which? recommended boiler brands, and which we think you should avoid, see our .
+Check the best boiler brands, according to boiler owners and engineers, plus find out which brands to steer clear of.

 Most people buy a wood burning stove to help make their living room more cosy.
 But you can also connect the stove to a boiler to heat your hot water and the rest of your home.